acstech/doppler-events/README.md

 **Couchbase Setup**

-After docker is finished installing, visit localhost:8091 in your browser to set up Couchbase
+After docker is finished starting up Couchbase, visit the host:port, specified in the docker-compose.yml, file in your browser to set up Couchbase (the default host and port are localhost and 8091)

-_Note: Couchbase can take up to a minute after docker is running to be served to localhost._
+_Note: Couchbase can take up to a minute after docker is running to be served to the specified host._

 Create an account with a username and password of your choice.